 Add garlic to blender, and chop.
 Add all other ingredients and pulse a few times until the consistency is to your liking.
 Taste, and adjust seasonings if needed.
 Enjoy!

-Cost Notes: I buy the large 6.6 lb. cans of tomatoes for $.43/lb. at Smart Food Service.
-If you don’t want to buy such a large can, there is a $.50/can deal on Muir Glen Tomatoes at Target right now.
+Cost Notes: I buy the large 6.6 lb. cans of tomatoes for $.43/lb. at US Foods Chef’Store.
+If you don’t want to buy such a large can, keep an eye out for sales and stock up at your best price.